Emergency management planning at UA

 Preparation is continuous

-Of course, there will be those rare instances in which emergencies do occur.
-We are developing and expanding our emergency plans that will guide our response to and recovery from the spectrum of crises — blizzards to blackouts to bomb threats.
+Of course, there will be rare instances in which emergencies do occur.
+We have expanded our emergency plans that will guide our response to and recovery from the spectrum of crises — blizzards to blackouts to bomb threats.
 Here is a summary of the work that has been completed:

 Our police and safety personnel are well trained to respond to a range of emergencies.
 We benefit by our close ties to city and county emergency agencies.